-Other groups, as directed by the bishop.
+Other groups as noted by the bishop.

 Ward leaders are responsible for improving learning and teaching in their organizations.
 This includes orienting newly called teachers (see Teaching in the Savior’s Way, 38).
 They can ask the ward Sunday School president for help if needed.